kestra-io/docs/content/docs/15.how-to-guides/julia.md

 ---
-title: Julia
+title: Run Julia inside of your Flows
 icon: /docs/icons/julia.svg
 stage: Getting Started
 topics:
   - Scripting
 ---

-Run Julia code inside of your flow.
+Run Julia code directly inside of your Flows and generate outputs.

 Julia is renowned for high-performance numerical analysis and computational science.
 Leverage Kestra to orchestrate your Julia scripts, enhancing their capabilities in large-scale analytics and machine learning applications.
 From data ingestion to complex numerical simulations, Kestra streamlines your Julia workflows, accelerating development and deployment.